 It turned out though, that the hunters were still really talking about whales.
 There had been an increase in beaver populations, they explained, which had reduced spawning habitat for salmon and other fish, which meant less prey for the belugas and so fewer whales.
 “It was a more holistic view of the ecosystem,” said Huntington.
 And an important tip for whale researchers.
 “It would be pretty rare for someone studying belugas to be thinking about freshwater ecology.”

 Around the globe, researchers are turning to what is known as Traditional Ecological Knowledge(TEK) to fill out an understanding of the natural world.
 TEK is deep knowledge of a place that has been painstakingly discovered by those who have adapted to it over thousands of years.
-“People have relied on this detailed knowledge for their survival,” Huntington and a colleague wrote in an article on the subject.
+“People have relied on this detailed knowledge for their survival.
 “They have literally staked their lives on its accuracy and repeatability.”